-4 Preliminary and/or HSC units in total Board Developed Course Category B status for Australian Tertiary Admission Rank (ATAR)
+2 or 4 Preliminary and/or HSC units in total Category B for Australian Tertiary Admission Rank (ATAR)

-This industry curriculum framework course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
+This industry curriculum framework course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.